1 dead, 3 hurt in Southern California building explosion

-An explosion rocked a Southern California medical office building Tuesday, killing one person and injuring three others, authorities said.
+An explosion that rocked a Southern California medical office building on Tuesday, killing a woman and injuring three other people, is being investigated as intentional and investigators believe the blast may have come from a package, a U.S. official told The Associated Press.

-Orange County Fire Authority Chief Brian Fennessy said 70 firefighters were dispatched in response to a 1:09 p.m.
-Tuesday call from Aliso Viejo.

-The blast involved a building under renovation but the cause was not immediately known, Fennessy said.

-The explosion blew siding off the walls, exposing insulation and framing.
-Federal, state and local investigators were on the scene.
+The explosion at the office building in Aliso Viejo — about 50 miles (80.5 kilometers) south of Los Angeles — blew siding off the walls, exposing insulation and framing.

-"The corner of that building, the whole bottom floor is pretty much blown out," fire Capt.
-Tony Bommarito said.

-There was no immediate information about the person who was killed.
-The injured were taken to a hospital.
+Authorities had not found an explosive device Tuesday night but were searching through debris that was left after the blast.
+The official said the information was based on a preliminary investigation.

+The official, who was briefed on the investigation, was not authorized to discuss the matter publicly and spoke to The Associated Press on condition of anonymity.

 Mary McWilliams told the Orange County Register that she arrived for an appointment to find smoke surrounding the area and car alarms going off.